Skip To Main Content

 Educator with student posing for a photo

-3. Avoid scheduling appointments and trips when school is in session.
-Don’t let your child stay home unless he/she is truly sick.
+Avoid scheduling appointments and trips when school is in session.
+Don’t let your child stay home unless they are truly sick.

 Early Impact